sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot that maintains focus on a single dominant subject or group of subjects throughout the video.
+- A video that maintains a single dominant subject or group of subjects throughout.

 </details>